-She flew to the Dominican Republican and they fell in love quickly.
+She flew to the Dominican Republic and they fell in love quickly.
 On their third trip there, he proposed.

 Chantel’s protective parents - Thomas and Karen - were instantly skeptical of his intentions.
 Chantel’s siblings didn’t trust him either.
 They believed he was just using Chantel to become an American citizen.

 On his end, Pedro’s mom Lidia and sister Nicole took an instant dislike of Thomas and Karen.
 Nicole and Chantel clashed as well.

 Ultimately, the pair did get married and TLC has followed their journey ever since.

 So while the hook of the show is the “you have 90 days to get married or not” and features plenty of super dysfunctional couples, Chantel and Pedro are - relatively speaking - not that dysfunctional.

 When the two of them have joined the other couples for the reunion shows, Pedro said it's funny when the others start judging their relationship given their issues.

 Chantel said while love is the glue, they still have, trust and commitment issues that keep the relationship unstable.

 And TLC replays that fight Pedro had with Chantel’s brother River from nearly two years ago so many times that Chantel said she has become almost numb to it.
 “It’s now more annoying,” she said.